|Lat/Lon:||47.07440°N / 12.69400°E|

 Route overview: Franz-Josefs-Höhe - Pasterze - Biwakschachtel - Pallavicinirinne - Grossglockner - Adlersruhe (Erzherzog-Johann-Hütte) - Hofmannsweg - Pasterze - Franz-Josefs-Höhe

 The climb can be reached in ¾ hours from Glockner-Biwakschachtel.
-First along slope, then slightly descending (crevasses, seracs) below north face and further to firn field on the foot of Pallavicinirinne.
+First along the slope, then slightly descending (crevasses, seracs) below the north face and further to firn field on the foot of Pallavicinirinne.

 Cross the bergshrund at a suitable place (usually not too difficult) and climb through narrow couloir ("Flaschenhals") into a widening couloir (50°).
 Climb up and slightly to the right the narrowing couloir as steepness increases (55°).
 Around 60-80 meters below the summit ridge to the right in steep (and somewhat loose) rock (II-III) further.
 There are three bolts on the last snow/ice pitch, then a stand with 2 bolts.
 Then one pitch (25-30 meter) with 1 bolt to another stand with 2 bolts.
 From here 20 meters to Glocknerscharte.

 -First ascent by A.Pallavicini, J. Tribusser, G. Bäuerle & J.Kramser 18.8.1876.